wearsunscreen/ninety-nine-elm-problems/notes.md

 * Problem 67b (de-lispify tree) needs a solution

 ## Improvement to solutions
-* Problem 64 (layout tree in grid)- Solution 2 is in Haskell only, needs to be translated to Elm.
 * In Problem 41 the two solutions don't agree.
 Why?
 Is either correct?
 * Problem 84, 86 should remove loops and parallel edges